nguoiyoujie/Spice2k/doc/spec/uibColours.md

 ---
-The Colours UI binary file constains a variable number of color entries of arbitary length.
+The Colours UI binary file constains a variable number of color entries in RGB format.
+Alpha appears not to be supported in this format.
 ### File Data

 Offset(h) | Size(h) | Size(d) | Data Type | Description